 WildlandsStudies_Website_Select-38.png

-Students leave our programs with a broad, global view.
-Living and studying in another country or region provides an eye opening and life changing perspective on culture.
-Being a part of a tight knit community and project team is a learning opportunity as well.
-Students learn skills for collaboration, sharing and giving—each of which is a valuable life skill that transcends career choices and contributes to
+Students leave our programs with a broader global view.
+Living and studying in another country provides an eye opening and life changing perspective on culture.
+Students learn skills for collaboration, reflection, sharing and mutual respect—each of which is a valuable life skill that transcends career choices and contributes to greater confidence and maturity.

 We rise to the challenge.